h3nk42/vault-33/readme.md

 ## Overview

-This project is designed to showcase a comprehensive backend system with functionalities including API key management, tokenization services, and integration with external data sources.
+This project is designed to showcase a comprehensive backend system with functionalities including API key management and a tokenization service.
 It's built with modern development practices in mind, aiming to provide a robust solution for managing secure data transactions.

 ## Getting Started